beihaizhang11/COMP3008J-Distributed-Systems-Notes/Bohan Zhang's Note/P2P.md

 ### Aim
 Ensure that any node can access any resource by routing each request through a sequence of nodes.
 ### Be Responsible for
+* Clients wishing to invoke an operation on a resource submit a request, which includes a GUID (unique identifier) for the resource, to the routing overlay algorithm.
+It directs the request to a node on which a replica (or the original) of the resource resides.
-* Creating GUID’s for all new resources
+* Creating GUID’s for all new resources.
 * Announcing the existence of the new resources to ensure that the resource is reachable by all clients.
 * Handling the removal of references to shared resources that are no longer in the system
 * managing the addition/removal of nodes to/from the system.